Search

 - tenant_id: header that specifies the tenant identifier in which the search function should be limited.

-- content_id: query parameter that specifies content identifier in which the search function should be limited.
-Default value is ‘’.
+- content_id: query parameter that specifies the content identifier to which the search function should be limited.
+The

-- skip: query parameter that indicates the top-n number of search results to skip.
+tag_idparameter can be considered when performing the search.
+Default value is ‘[]’. - skip: query parameter that indicates the top-n number of search results to skip.
 Useful when paging search results.
 Default value is 0.

-For example, consider the following API request performed against a tenant tenant1
+For example, consider the following API request performed against a tenant tenant1:

 GET /api/v1/content/search?search_type=SEMANTIC&term=mode&skip=0

-.
-The search would be a semantic search, would search on the term mode
+The application would perform a search against all courses under tenant tenant1.
+The search would be a semantic search, would search on the term mode, and would not skip any results.

 An example response: